 IIDC 2016 Report

 IIDC invention competition was organized by CIIS in collaboration with Hong Kong Trade Development Council (HKTDC) during 1-3 December in Hong Kong Convention and Exhibition Center, global invention zone.
-This event gathered more than 200 inventors and 100 inventions from Canada, Chad, Chinese mainland, Croatia, Hong Kong, Iraq, Japan, Korea, Pakistan, Slovenia, Spain, Taiwan, Thailand, United Arab Emirates.
+This event gathered more than 200 inventors and 100 inventions from Canada, Chad, Chinese mainland, Croatia, Hong Kong, Iraq, Japan, Korea, Pakistan, Slovenia, Spain, Taiwan, Province of China, Thailand, United Arab Emirates.
 The Competition was under the categories of “innovative technology”, “medical and healthcare”, “smart home and building” and “eco and better living”.

 With the support of HKTDC, the IIDC competition and exhibition got a fruitful outcome and came to a successful conclusion.
 Like many other international invention exhibitions, the Hong Kong Exhibition was exhibition-competition based; however, its greatest distinction is that with HKTDC as intermediary, the events were generally based on the trade of intellectual property rights and partnership with buyers.
 In the 3-day exhibition, buyers were able to immediately enquire about commercially viable inventions and place direct orders, and this active on-site trade channel that allowed inventors to successfully receive orders was a key feature in the exhibition.